Mark Knight (cartoonist): Career

 Knight worked as an editorial cartoonist for The Herald, and later for the Herald Sun after The Herald and The Sun were united in 1990.

 In 1999 Knight, alongside Bill Leak and other male political cartoonists, were criticised by the Labor Party's deputy leader, Jenny Macklin, who argued that cartoons such as those by Knight and Leak showing Meg Lees in sexual relations with John Howard were demeaning to women politicians.

 Knight created the children's character "Leuk the Duck" (derived from leukemia), a mascot for the Challenge cancer foundation which has subsequently been used in the organisation's educational material.

 Knight is also well-known for his Australian rules football imagery.
 After cartoonist William Ellis Green ("WEG") died in 2008, Knight took over his role as the Herald Suns creator of Australian Football League (AFL) premiership posters and, because of this, has made media appearances on AFL shows, including designing alternate posters.
 For example, in 2017 on The Front Bar ahead of that year's grand final between Richmond and Adelaide, he unveiled a poster showing co-host and Richmond fan Mick Molloy wearing a Tiger onesie.

 In September 2018, after tennis player Serena Williams was penalized for code violations during the 2018 US Open, Knight created a cartoon depicting Williams with exaggerated, masculine features and red lips reminiscent of racist caricatures of the 19th and 20th century.
-Knight was also criticized because Williams' opponent in the match was Naomi Osaka, a Japanese-Haitian, but critics asserted that Knight depicted Osaka instead as a blonde white woman.
-Video and photos from the 2018 US Open women's final show that Osaka's naturally dark hair was in fact dyed blonde at that time.
+Knight was also criticized because Williams' opponent in the match was Naomi Osaka, a Japanese-Haitian, but the cartoon depicted Williams’ opponent as a blonde white woman.
 Knight and the Herald Sun defended the caricature as depicting Williams' behaviour and having nothing to do with race, and Knight said he knew nothing of the Jim Crow period or drawings.
 A day later, the Herald Sun reprinted the caricature on the front page with the headline "Welcome to PC World".
 After receiving several complaints, the Australian Press Council ruled in February 2019 that the cartoon did not breach its media standards.